kingultron99/tutortree-challenge/README.md

 # TutorTree Application Challenge
 ### Thanks for reviewing!

-## Task:
-Build a simple forum page within a design guidline.
+## Task: Build a simple forum page within a design guidline.

 ## Criteria:
-The page should:
  - Be blank on startup (except for the title and create post button)
  - Provide a modal for creating or replying to posts
  - Allow users to upvote / downvote